RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 ### Connective Tissue

-Various types of cells and fibres held together by a liquid, solid or gel called a matrix.
+Various types of cells & fibres held together by a liquid, solid or gel called a matrix.

 #### Functions